danmanstx/pfe/README.md

 # Sublime Text Postgresql Function Editor

 Plugin for Sublime Text 3 editor that helps you work directly with postgresql database functions and run pgTAP test.
+Currently under heavy development which can be tracked at [trello](https://trello.com/b/aNujDnId/posgresql-function-editor-sublime-text)

 ## Features